930 people are interested

 - Commit to a minimum of 6 months or longer;

-- Complete an 8-hour tutor training workshop for certification;
+- Complete pre-service tutor training and orientation;

 - Participate in tutor in-service meetings throughout the year to reinforce your tutoring skills.